List of Hello Kitty animated series: Hello Kitty's Stump Village (2005)

-Hello Kitty's Stump Village is a Japanese/South Korean clay-animated series produced in 2005 by Sanrio, SOVIK Venture Capital and Studio Tomorrow.
+Hello Kitty's Stump Village is a South Korean-Japanese clay-animated series co-produced in 2005 by Sanrio, SOVIK Venture Capital, and Studio Tomorrow.
 It was acquired for North American distribution by Geneon and released on DVD with an English dub by Bang Zoom!
 Entertainment between October 31, 2006, and September 4, 2007.
-In Japan, the series was released on DVD on April 25, 2007 by Tohokushinsha Film.
+In Japan, the series was released on DVD on April 25, 2007, by Tohokushinsha Film.
 It later premiered on Cartoon Network in the country on May 3, 2008.
 In South Korea, the series debuted on Champ on October 1, 2007.

 Unlike other series, there is no dialogue in this one.
 Instead, the narrator tells the events of the episodes.